 Allow the fried fish to cool at room temperature for a short time.
 This helps retain its crispiness.
 Once cooled, transfer the fried fish to an airtight container or wrap it tightly in aluminum foil.
 Store it in the refrigerator to keep it fresh.

-If you are storing multiple pieces, place a layer of parchment paper or wax paper between the layers to prevent them from sticking together and losing their crispiness.
+If you are storing multiple pieces, put a layer of parchment paper or wax paper between them.
+This will stop them from sticking together and losing their crispiness.

 To reheat the fish, use a warm oven rather than a microwave to keep it crispy.